🔥 [Panel] Personalization, AI, Trust—What Top BFSI Marketers Are Doing Differently.

 What Are Spam Traps?

-Each spam trap is a spy created by mailbox providers to catch spam.
-Jokes aside, spam traps are honeypot email addresses that are either created or repurposed by mailbox providers to assess the list management practices of email senders and to catch spam.
+Spam traps or honeypots are invalid email addresses that are either created or repurposed by mailbox providers to assess email senders’ list management practices and catch spam.

-One key quality of spam traps is that they are valid email addresses.
-Emails are delivered to spam traps the same way they are delivered to other legitimate email addresses, making it impossible to identify a spam trap.
-This is to ensure spammers can not identify spam traps.
+Emails are delivered to spam traps the same way they’re delivered to other legitimate email addresses, making it impossible for a spammer to identify a trap.

 If there were loopholes for avoiding spam traps without following a list of hygiene and deliverability best practices, it would not be effective in identifying spammers.
-This is why email validation tools often do not catch all spam traps.
+This is why email validation tools often do not catch all honeypots.

-However, spam traps never engage with emails, so you can analyze email engagement data to identify spam traps.
+However, honeypots never engage with emails, so you can analyze email engagement data to identify them.

 Why Is It Important To Avoid Spam Traps?

-Spam traps, as the name suggests, are traps designed to catch spam.
-If you do not clean your list frequently, your list will continue to grow the number of spam trap email addresses.
+If you don’t clean your email list frequently, the number of honeypot email addresses on your list will keep growing.
 When this happens, you will no longer know if your sender reputation is affected or if anti-spam organizations have already flagged you for sending unsolicited emails.

-Eventually, you will no longer be able to identify which cohort of email addresses are spam trap addresses, which ones are genuine subscribers, which ones are only generating negative engagement, and which ones are no longer interested in your brand.
+Eventually, you will no longer be able to identify which cohort of email addresses are honeypot addresses, which are genuine subscribers, which are only generating negative engagement, and which ones are no longer interested in your brand.
 All of these affect your sender’s reputation and email deliverability.

 1. Pristine Spam Traps